GoogleCloudPlatform/apigee-samples/data-deidentification/docs/cloudshell-tutorial.md

 ./setup-data-deidentification.sh
 ```

+This will take a few moments.
-This script creates and provisions the necessary assets in your Google Cloud
+The script creates and provisions the necessary assets in your Google Cloud
 project to run the sample.
 It creates two different de-identification
 templates, creates a Service Account and applies the necessary permissions to
 that service account, configures the sample API Proxy stored in the filesystem